ember-learn/ember-blog/CONTRIBUTING.md

 1. We use [Markdown](https://www.markdownguide.org/cheat-sheet/) when writing a blog post.

-1. The file must be saved in the `source` directory.
+1. The file must be saved in the `content` directory.
 The file name must begin with `YYYY-MM-DD`.

     ```bash
     # Create an Ember Times blog post for August 29, 2020
-    touch source/2020-08-29-the-ember-times-issue-162.md
+    touch content/2020-08-29-the-ember-times-issue-162.md
     ```

 1. We use [alex](https://alexjs.com/) and [markdownlint](https://github.com/DavidAnson/markdownlint) for linting.
-If your branch's CI (continuous integration) didn't pass these linters, please read [Linters](documentations/linters.md) for more information.
+If your branch's CI (continuous integration) didn't pass these linters, please consider rewording or updating Markdown syntax to fix the error.
+If the linter incorrectly marked something as an error, you may add an exception to your file.

 </details>